tcelestino/ulauncher-linguee/README.md

 ## Features

-You can find to defintion words using `linguee <query>` and it opens the browser when you hit enter.
-At moment you can only find to defintions in:
+You can find the defintion of words using `linguee <query>` and it opens the browser when you hit enter.
+So far you can only find the definitions in:

-  - english -> brazilian portuguese
+  - English -> Brazilian Portuguese
-  - brazilian portuguese -> english
+  - Brazilian Portuguese -> English

-I'm working to show in the others languages.
+I'm working to add definitions in the other languages.

 ## Installation